Page RPM AdSense is one of the metrics that provide publishers with insights about how their website is performing in terms of revenue generation.

-Suppose you have a website that gets 100,000 pageviews a day and on an average, a user spends 5 minutes (or 300 seconds) on your pages.
+Suppose you have a website that gets 100,000 pageviews a day, and on average, a user spends 5 minutes (or 300 seconds) on your pages.
 Right now, you have 100,000 impressions and pageviews.

-Now if you deploy Active View Ad Refresh that refreshes ads after every 60 seconds, then for each user you can get 5 impressions.
-This means that your new impressions number is 500,000 – a clear increase in impressions.
+Now, if you deploy Active View Ad Refresh that refreshes ads after every 60 seconds, then for each user, you can get 5 impressions.
+This means that the number of your new impressions is 500,000 – a clear increase in impressions.

 Then why shouldn’t we calculate ad revenue by impressions?